xM0Se/dotfiles-for-humans/README.md

 # dotfiles-for-humans

 In this repo you can find my configurations from my dotfiles repo but in in the normal configuration syntax if you dont use nix
+The dotfiles also can be manged over stow.